Community colleges in the United States: Transfer to four-year colleges

 Many four-year colleges (usually near the community college) have made arrangements, known as articulation agreements, allowing associate degrees to qualify for transfer, some cases allowing the student to complete the bachelor's degree via distance learning from the community college campus.
 Some states have passed rules whereby certain associate degrees in a field will automatically transfer to state universities as the core curriculum for specified bachelor's degrees.

 States that have facilitated transfers include Minnesota, Alabama, Oregon, North Carolina, Illinois, Texas, and California.
 Minnesota, Alabama, and Oregon have created a statewide "transfer curriculum" allowing credits to be transferred to any other public university and almost all of the private colleges.
 The North Carolina system has a similar agreement, whereby specific courses are designated for mandatory transfer credit to all statewide public four-year institutions.
-Illinois's I-transfer program program aids students in transferring credits across the state.
+Illinois's I-transfer program aids students in transferring credits across the state.
 California has a system known as Assist, which labels course equivalencies between all California Community Colleges and California public four-year colleges.
 Texas has a similar system known as TCCN for labelling course equivalencies between all Texas Community Colleges and Texas public four-year institutions.

 In the absence of transfer arrangements established by the schools or by the states, transferring credits can sometimes be a problem, as each four-year college has its own requirements for enrollment.